Advanced search

 If the effect of the medicinal product wears off too early in the evening, disturbed behaviour may recur.

-A small dose of an immediate-release methylphenidate hydrochloride tablet late in the day may help to solve this problem.
+A small dose (5 mg) of an immediate-release methylphenidate hydrochloride tablet late in the day may help to solve this problem.
 In that case, it could be considered that adequate symptom control might be achieved with a twice daily immediate-release methylphenidate regimen.

+The pros and cons of a small evening dose of immediate-release methylphenidate versus disturbances in falling asleep should be considered.
 Treatment should not continue with Medikinet XL if an additional late dose of immediate-release methylphenidate is required, unless it is known that the same extra dose was also required for a conventional immediate-release regimen at equivalent breakfast/lunchtime dose.

 The regimen that achieves satisfactory symptom control with the lowest total daily dose should be employed.